jerrod-lessel/postfire-debris-flow/README.md

 Slope is checked against planes whose angle is known from trigonometry.
 The three classic errors above each have a test that fails if reintroduced. `test_compat.py` runs real D8 flow accumulation on a generated GeoTIFF, so if pysheds ever ships a numpy 2 compatible release, deleting the shim is either immediately safe or immediately not.

 Basin delineation is tested on synthetic flow grids small enough to verify by hand: a 3x3 where all eight neighbours drain to the centre catches a mis-encoded direction map, which would otherwise produce basins that drain the wrong way and look perfectly normal.
 There is also a property test on random grids checking that every labelled cell reaches its own basin's outlet before any other, a determinism test because greedy algorithms with tied sort keys silently reorder, and a cross-check against `pysheds.Grid.catchment` on a real DEM.

+`sensitivity.py` is tested on hand-built frames small enough to verify by eye.
+Two tests pin the High cutoff specifically: one confirms a basin at p = 0.55 comes out never-High rather than High, and one confirms p = 0.60 exactly counts as High.
+Another asserts F is constant per basin across runs, because F not varying with the severity threshold is a load-bearing property of that study's design, and a frame where it varies was assembled wrongly. `anchor_agreement` refuses to run if an anchor run appears in the envelope list, so the structural mistake that would quietly widen the envelope is prevented by the code rather than by remembering.

 The model tests are described under validation above.